On the Structural Dimension of Sliced Inverse Regression: Lower bound for sufficient dimension reduction

-\begin{remark} The gSNR of the distribution constructed by \eqref{eq:joint-x-y-B} can be explicitly computed as where $\vZ$ is a $d$-variate standard normal vector.
-This will allow researchers to conduct numerical experiments to examine dependence of the estimation error on the gSNR and the structural dimension via simulations. \end{remark}
+where $\vZ$ is a $d$-variate standard normal vector.
+The expression \eqref{eq:gSNR-joint-x-y-B} will allow researchers to conduct simulation experiments to numerically examine the dependence of the estimation error on the gSNR and the structural dimension.
+See Section~\ref{sec:simulation-dependence} for such an example. \end{remark}